 Travelling with three under seven does have us slightly nervous about how they will deal with such a long journey, but British Airways have put us at ease with letting us know that the kids will be well entertained as well as provided with activity packs.
 Failing that they have kids channels like Disney & Cartoon Network which should help provide us with some rest during the journey.

 As a household, we have all joined the free executive club so that we can collect Avios (BA club currency) to spend on future flights and cabin upgrades.
-I will be flying again next year with BA by myself to California so looking forward to putting any Avios points we collect on our holiday towards my flight.
+I’m sure we will be flying again pretty soon with BA so am looking forward to putting any Avios points we collect on our holiday towards our next flights.
 High fives for that.

 Have you flown with British Airways recently?
 We would love to hear your tips on flying long haul with children.